vecn/nbots/README.md

 ## Compilation

-Run `gradle assemble` or use the shell script `./gradlew assemble` (`gradlew.bat` for Windows) if gradle is not installed in your system.
+Run the script

+`./gradlew assemble`

+Use `gradlew.bat` if you are on Windows.

 ## Numerical bots